|

 I was attending Montclair State University for one semester that summer so when Nikola call me in about a week for lunch I recommended we meet at about 4pm at the 6 Brothers Diner on Route 46 by the university.
 Nikola never made any unwanted advances towards me and we just like to chat about war and peace.
 He told me, ‘Jill, I like to come talk with you because I can trust you.
 I can let down my hair so to speak with you and not worry about you wire tapping me or stabbing me in the back.”
 I thanked him for his compliment and company.
 He told me his daughter lived in Tarrytown New York and when we parted that day, he told me this is where he was headed.
 He gave me his business card bearing his name, Nikola Sainovic.
 I forget the business it listed, it might have just said Prime Minister but I think it said something else politically related but I can’t remember now.
 I took it and thanked him.
 Whomever I did meet, they also gave me photos and showed me a brief portfolio of their news ideas in the space saving architecture and additionally gave me some photos of their work and a business card for what I remember as a German PASSOS company.
 It had to be be Nikola.
 We actually had a great chat about what I thought about his new architectural ideas.
 I loved them telling Nikola I believed he would be extremely successful in his new endeavors.
 I think we may have had lunch one additional time and then I never heard from him again.

+Darko arrived first, his very beautiful wife, Bojana, arrived as expected about one month later after he was settled.
+Darko greatly impressed me at the time.
+Being a former political advisor to the to the former female President of the Republic of Srpska in Bosnia, he had a degree in international law, diplomatic immunity, was a writer, handsome, was extremely brilliant and fun to just hang-out with and work.
+The three of us became extremely close friends and confidants.
 I even became voted in as the executive director of the Law Projects Center Yugoslavia in New York .
 The Law Projects Center was a United Nations accredited NGO and offshoot of the Yugoslav Coalition to Establish and international criminal court.
 Darko and some political people originally founded the organization in Belgrade Serbia prior his arrival in New York City in diplomatic # I worked fervently legally registering the organization in New Jersey as a legally filed non-profit successfully.
 The Law Projects Center and its activities demanded Darko, his wife and I often stayed the night over each others’ apartments often; many times working days at a time with very little sleep.
 From winter (1999) until fall (2002), Darko, his wife and I worked daily at the Bosnian Mission to the United Nations in New York City co-authoring two books: 1) The Bosnian Model of Al-Qaeda Terrorism and; 2) The Srebrenica Massacre.
 As a young student of war and peace in the former Yugoslavia, I was in scholarly heaven accessing the United Nations to work with Darko daily.
 This enabled my meeting many of the most fascinating people in the world.
 I vividly remember Senator Bill Richardson at the time giving nightly press interviews on television about meeting with OPEC members states, “setting them straight about lowering oil prices in 2000.”
 Yet when I’d chit-chat with the Iranian ambassador in the city before class asking him about it he would say to me something to the effect as,” We at OPEC are so angry about former colonialism by England and America, OPEC will continually attempt bringing both the United States and England to their financial knees on energy issues…And by the way Jill, Russia does not in any manner intend to halt weapon sales to Iran.” # In fact Amir and I, notwithstanding our theological differences, got alone well.
 We’d often sit together before class acceding on a great many matters.
 In particular I remember us sitting one night and looking me square in the eye stating, “You know Jill, I will never believe that Jesus Christ is the Son of God.”
 I replied, “And I Amir will never convert to Islam.”
 Now that we got that out of the way, we both smiled at one another getting down to discussing real issues.
+The Bosnian mission to the United Nations in New York City in 2001 was an extremely interesting place.
+Reflecting the rotating ethnic presidency existing in Bosnia unto present, Mission employees were comprised of people of completely bipolar ethnic, theological and politically ideological viewpoints.

 My time at the Mission was primarily spent fixing Darko’s laptop computer which became daily infected with computer viruses he continually claimed emanated from other employees at the Mission who were allegedly trying to sabotage him because of his ethnic Serbian background.
 I vividly recall the constant bickering between all the mission employees; always accusing each other of committing war crimes and giving each other computer viruses making it virtually impossible for any of them to get along.
 The Croatian diplomat usually stayed to herself with her office door shut while the others present usually just listened to Led Zeppelin rock music on their personal CD-ROM players.
 They told me repeatedly they had nothing else to do with their time at the United Nations beyond an occasional meeting except for listening to music and playing computer games.